Emergence of Nonequilibrium Latent Cycles in Unsupervised Generative Modeling: Example

 We confirm this picture using additional dynamical indicators.
 First, to quantify the regularity of the dynamics, we compute the decorrelation time

 where $\lambda_2$ is the second-largest eigenvalue (in modulus) of $M$.
-As shown in Fig.~\ref{fig:q}(b), $\tau$ correlates strongly with $\sigma$: models with large entropy production develop long correlation times ($\tau \simeq 50$ steps), consistent with nearly deterministic cycles.
+As shown in Fig.~\ref{fig:LL_S}(d), $\tau$ correlates strongly with $\sigma$: models with large entropy production develop long correlation times, reaching up to $\tau \approx 10^4$ steps, consistent with nearly deterministic cycles.

 To further assess dynamical structure, we examine the mean diagonal element of the transition matrix,